HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Experimental Evaluation

 \subsection{Manual Inspection}

-In the first experiment, we verify that \sysname{} provides results that agree with our intuition.
-We compute the mean and standard deviation of the contributions of all training data points on $\testdataset$, which yields $(-3.17\times 10^{-9},1.19 \times 10^{-6})$ for MNIST, $(-4.9858 \times 10^{-7}, 0.1 \times 10^-{3})$ for Fashion-MNIST, and $(-1.8676\times 10^{-7},3.206\times 10^{-6})$ for CIFAR-10.
-The mean values are very close to zero, and the standard deviations are substantially greater than the mean.
+In the first experiment, we verified that \sysname{} provides results that agree with our intuition.
+We computed the mean and standard deviation of the contributions of all training data points on $\testdataset$, which yields (\num{-3.17e-9}, \num{1.19e-6}) for MNIST, (\num{-4.9858e-7}, \num{0.1e-3}) for Fashion-MNIST, and (\num{-1.8676e-7}, \num{3.206e-6}) for CIFAR-10.
+The mean values were very close to zero, and the standard deviations were substantially greater than the mean.
 This is consistent with our expectation as the contribution of single data point in a large dataset is likely rather small.
 The standard deviations indicate that some data points have extreme contribution values, which we examine below.

-\subsubsection{Influential Examples.}
+\subsubsection{Influential examples.}

 \Cref{table:influential_samples} shows data points from the three datasets with extreme contributions.
-The first two rows are examples from MNIST.
-The third and fourth examples are from Fashion-MNIST and CIFAR-10, respectively.
-The first image is labeled as 5 but closely resembles 6.
-The second is labeled as 8 and has an unusual upper half.
-Their average contribution to all test data points is 4-5 orders of magnitudes higher than the average ($\approx 10^{-9}$).
+The first two rows show examples from MNIST.
+The third and fourth rows are examples from Fashion-MNIST and CIFAR-10, respectively.
+The first image is labeled as~\emph{5} but closely resembles~\emph{6}.
+The second is labeled as~\emph{8} and has an unusual upper half.
+Their average contribution to all test data points is four to five orders of magnitudes higher than the average ($\approx$ \num{e-9}).
 Due to their unusual appearances, these data points stand out from the rest of the training data and hence exert large influence on the model.
 Similarly, the two other examples have atypical appearances in their category and have large influences on the networks' predictions.
 Due to space considerations, we leave more examples to the supplemental material.

-\subsubsection{Inter-class Contribution.}
+\subsubsection{Inter-class contribution.}